nickderobertis/flexlate-dev/README.md

 This project is currently in early-stage development.
 There may be breaking changes often.
 While the major version is 0, minor version upgrades will often have breaking changes.

+## Developing

+First ensure that you have `pipx` installed, if not, install it with `pip install pipx`.

+Then clone the repo and run `npm install` and `pipenv sync`.
+Run `pipenv shell` to use the virtual environment.
+Make your changes and then run `nox` to run formatting, linting, and tests.

+Develop documentation by running `nox -s docs` to start up a dev server.

 ## Author